mirawlin/MongoDb-Kata/README.md

 8. Find each student’s average mark across all areas

 9. What is the overall average exam score for all students

+# Part 2 (Hobbies)

+## Insert / Update / Delete

+1. Insert a document for William.
+He has no hobbies.

+2. Using one query - add 3 more people to list:
+    - 'Beethoven' who loves 'music'
+    - 'Bugs Bunny' who eats 'carrots' all day
+    - 'Snoopy' who has no hobbies

+3. Update William's document to include a hobby :'jigsaw puzzles'

+4. Update everyone's records to include another column `likes_dessert` = true if they have 2 or more hobbies

+5. Delete the document for `Bugs Bunny`

+6. Delete all the people from the DB if they have 0 hobbies

+## Search (regex + string search)

+1. Find all the people who have a space in their name

+2. Find everyone whose Name starts with a vowel

+3. Find everyone whose name starts with a consonant and ends with a vowel

+4. Find all the hobbies that does not contain the letter `b`

+5. Search for everyone whose name contains `Nicolas`

+6. Search for everyone who has the name Nicolas - case-insensitive

+## Indexes

+1. Create an index on the name.
+Look for it in the list of indexes

+## Complex aggregations (Hobbies and Students)

+1. Find the student with the most hobbies and the highest exam score

+1. Find the students with 2 hobbies and the has the lowest homework score